-HOUSTON – It’s been a while since Houston has experienced cold weather, so here’s a reminder of what you need to know as we enter freezing temperatures.
+HOUSTON – It’s been a while since Houston has experienced cold weather, so here’s a reminder of what you need to know as we experience cold temperatures.

 As the temperature drops, the number of calls for HVAC technicians has increased as people start to use their heaters.

 David Bedingfield with Air Specialist Inc. said there are multiple reasons why units fail.